Mufumi/Mufumi/README.md

 ### Here's a few things you can learn about me 😄:

 - 🔭 I’m currently working on improving my Data Science skills portfolio.
-- 🌱 I’m currently learning Deep Learning Terminology
+- 🌱 My current focus is learning about Deep Learning terminology
 - 🤔 I’m looking for help with finding open source projects where I can assist with the Machine Learning (ML) aspect of things

 <!--